 There were serious floods in Northern Tasmania including Latrobe where roads were swept away.

-This is a Christian group I do volunteer work with in Canberra and Orange.
+Fusion Australia is a Christian group I did volunteer work with in Canberra and Orange.

 In March 2016, due to BassLink data cable cut due to electricity cable upgrade next to it, TPG which supplied 30% to 40% of Tasmania with bandwidth, had poor bandwidth expected to last next 2 months.
 Tasmanian government forced them to buy Telstra Wholesale bandwidth.
 TPG knew months ahead and did not plan to spend money on Telstra.
 TPG owns iiNet and Internode, a monopoly.